Whenever I have big scores in the options market, they’re all found via unusual options activity.

-When the call buying in UNP hit all three of these signals, I sent the following trade alert to Cabot Options Trader subscribers:
+For example, in 2020 when the call buying in GM hit all three of these signals, I sent the following trade alert to my Cabot Options Trader subscribers:

 To execute this trade, you need to:

-The most you can lose on this trade is $800 per call purchased.
+The most you can lose on this trade is the premium paid, or $470 per call purchased.

 Please note, GM is unlikely to rally $20 in the blink of an eye like stocks such as Peloton (PTON) or JD.com (JD).
 That being said, we may be transitioning into a GM/KO/DOW type of market, which makes this call buy a great risk/reward opportunity.